thereserveforce/www.thereserveforce.com/src/content/blog/it1-bits-june-2021.md

 <!--more-->

-Here are some exciting updates that will modernize the way we do business.
+Here are some exciting updates that will modernize the way we do business:

 1. Flank Speed (Go Live is June 15th!)
 2. NROWS Update
 3. eNavFit (It's about time)
 4. Issue with accessing Navy Email
 5. Boot Camp for MacOS (M1 systems)

 **Flank Speed**